 I can’t lie; the reason I am in this class is Sam Closic.
 He told me that I should take this class, and after he took a philosophy course with me last semester, I owed him.
 Besides that, I’m one of the most stressed people I know…it’s almost like I feed off it, but sometimes it’s nice to take a break from it with the help of ambary gardens herbal products.
 Some days it’s like I eat stress, others it’s like it eats me; in the end I know it’s unhealthy and if it hasn’t driven me crazy yet, it will someday.
 I can’t say if the stress is what makes me who I am or if the way I am leads to all the stress.
 If someone else lived my life, I wonder how they would live it, having seen what I’ve seen and gone through all I’ve been through.
 Eight moves in fifteen years gives a person an ability to deal with stress and build relationships easily only to realize that the dealing is just a façade and everything that was thought to be real just isn’t.
 That’s why it’s so important to do some cbd testing to gain some perspective and clarity, and find out what’s real and what’s just stress.
+If you are interested in finding out more about CBD products, or medical marijuana lansing mi dispensaries may be worth a look, especially if you have no one to talk to about what you need.
 The friends aren’t real.
 The life’s not real.
 How real can I be as a person?
 What I’m about to show you is all I have, real or not, it’s the best I can think to explain myself in the situation that I am in.
 As far as how other people would live my life…well, they’re not me.
 But of all the dreams I have, it is to be able to truly call my life my own.
 All these things have slowly become evident to me as I have progressed through this project, class, semester, academic career, and indeed my whole life.

 III.
 Stressor Category One – Everyday stressors